dcos/dcos-docs/1.7/usage/tutorials/mysql/README.md

 **Target Audience**:

 This document is for developers who would like to test theirs software which requires MySQL in DCOS environment.
-This is a basic installation of MySQL server which doesn't include data backup and is not highly available, so it's not recommended to use it in production as is.
+This is a basic installation of MySQL server which doesn't include data backup and is not highly available.

 # Prerequisites
 *   [DCOS](/administration/installing/) installed